 Source: Financial Times

 McKinsey’s prediction assumes lending startups can implement new technology far easier than bureaucracy-laden banks.
-And crucially, this technology means challenger lenders will offer better rates, speed, and service, as well as cater to borrowers long excluded by banks’ out-dated credit-rating system.
+And crucially, this technology means challenger lenders could theoretically offer better rates, speed and service, as well as cater to borrowers long excluded by banks’ out-dated credit-rating system.

 This hypothesis is already being demonstrated overseas, with US-based SoFi, the personal-lender, now valued at $4.5 billion.

 Europe’s standout star is arguably Sweden’s Lendify, which offers large personal loans to low-risk, local customers.
 The startup has developed its own credit-scoring system and to date has a lent over £224m (2.7bn SEK), offering consumers ~1% less interest than neighbouring banks.
 Lendify is also looking to break into the mortgages market.

 Lendify undercuts banks by using a low-cost operational model made up of “a proprietary IT-system.”
 It also accesses customer data to assess their credit-risk, which allows them to provide tailored pricing models – for now.

 The Swedish startup also evidently has a strategy of ‘grow slowly with a highly selective clientele.’
 The alternative strategy for challenger lenders is to offer loans to higher risk parties at higher rates for (potential) higher reward.
 This is especially tempting in a recession when big banks tighten their books, but naturally risks more casualties like Wonga.

 Elsewhere, VCs’ influx of funds has propelled a much wider lender ecosystem, mapped out below: